Stung by criticism, UK's Johnson speeds up Russia sanctions

 Initially, the legislation gave businesses 18 months to comply.
 That has been shortened to six months — but critics say it should be even shorter.
 Labour Party business spokesman Jonathan Reynolds said the grace period amounted to a “get out of London free card” for oligarchs.

-Opposition lawmakers are urging the government to immediately seize oligarchs’ properties in Britain, emulating Italy, which has seized 143 million euros ($156 million) in luxury yachts and villas.
+Opposition lawmakers are urging the government to immediately seize oligarchs’ properties in Britain, emulating Italy, which has seized 143 million euros ($156 million) in luxury yachts and villas from rich Russians.

 The government says the new law will also make it easier to slap sanctions on people and firms who have already been sanctioned by allies including the U.S., Canada and the EU.
 Critics say the current rules involve too much legal red tape that can be used to forestall sanctions.